Communications managers in pro and college sport have faced a tough choice until recently.

 3. It's been designed for, and extensively tested in, pro sport

-Blinder's clients include the Australian Football League (AFL), Emirates Team New Zealand, Netball Australia, New Zealand Rugby and the 2018 Commonwealth Games.
-The technology has been incubated in Australasia, where teams from the biggest male and female pro sports leagues have tested Blinder since mid-2016.
-Now the system is being used across the globe by comms teams managing Olympic champions to Grammy winners.
-You can see a few of our testimonials here.
+Blinder's clients include teams from the Premier League of English football to the biggest colleges in the NCAA.
+The technology was incubated in Australasia, where teams from the largest male and female pro sports leagues have used Blinder since mid-2016.
+Now the system is used across the globe by comms teams managing Olympic champions to Grammy winners.
+You can see what some of them think of Blinder here.

 4. Comms managers are still in charge of arrangements

 Just like before, comms managers hold the reins to media engagements for their team.
 Nothing has changed there.
-So comms managers still field media requests, liaise between journalists and athletes, and maintain all those key relationships.
-But, with Blinder, they then use a web-based dashboard to manage call arrangements in a more efficient way than has ever been possible.
+So, comms managers still field media requests, liaise between journalists and athletes, and maintain all those key relationships.
+But, with Blinder, they then use our web-based dashboard or mobile app to manage call arrangements in a more efficient way than has ever been possible.

 If your comms team prefers to have someone on calls with your athletes, that’s easy.
 With the click of a button, you can create a three-party Blinder call for you, your athlete and your caller.